-We have a range of IT solutions which are designed to both support our customer focus and enhance operational efficiency.
-We have a fully integrated IT platform that provides total stock and fleet visibility.
-In many cases the customer-facing IT systems are given a user-friendly interface into our operating system, Spanner, such that information is provided in real-time and in line with our commitment to provide transparent information to customers.
-For example, HSS LiveHire provides more than 18,500 of our account customers full access to their rental contracts and all related documentation, and allows customers to reduce the duration of their hires, and therefore their costs, by being able to terminate a hire agreement instantly online.
+We have a range of IT solutions which are designed to both support our customer focus and enhance operational efficiency; this includes Spanner, a fully integrated IT platform that provides total stock and fleet visibility.
+In many cases the customer-facing IT systems are given a user-friendly interface into Spanner, such that information is provided in real-time and in line with our commitment to provide transparent information to customers.
+For example, HSS Reports provides our account customers full access to their rental contracts and all related documentation plus features such as allowing them to reduce the duration of their hires and therefore their costs by being able to terminate a hire agreement instantly online.

-Through its brand-specific websites, we offer all of its customers' information on its products and services, as well as information on its extensive branch network.
-Our HSS.com website won "Website of the Year" at the 2014 Hire Awards of Excellence and, on average across 2013, 2014 and 2015, we had more than 60% online visitor share as measured by Hitwise each month against a competitor set defined by management in the tool and equipment rental market.
+Through our multi- brand website, we offer customers information on all products and services as well as information on our extensive branch network.
+Our www.hss.com website won "Website of the Year" at the 2014 Hire Awards of Excellence and on average across 2013, 2014 and 2015, we had more than 60% online visitor share as measured by Hitwise each month against a competitor set defined by management in the tool and equipment rental market.

-Our specialist businesses, ABird, Apex, UK Platforms, Reintec and TecServ, and All Seasons Hire, also have branded websites containing a wide range of tools specific to the product set and customer base including, for ABird, access to its RFM-enabled Smart Equipment where customers can view the performance of a generator, monitor usage and order fuel remotely from desktops, tablets or mobiles.
-HSS Training also has a fully interactive online booking and course scheduling capability, and we believe the system supports customer retention by also serving as a full training records system.
-Approximately 19% of HSS Training revenue is generated from bookings made online.
+Our specialist branded businesses, ABird, Apex, UK Platforms, Reintec, TecServ and All Seasons Hire also have branded websites containing a wide range of tools specific to the product set and customer base including for ABird, access to its RFM-enabled Smart Equipment where customers can view the performance of a generator, monitor usage and order fuel remotely from desktops, tablets or mobiles.
+HSS Training also has a fully interactive online booking and course scheduling capability which has the added benefit of supporting customer retention by also serving as a full training records system.
+Approximately 24% of HSS Training revenue is generated from bookings made online.
 All of our websites are supported by a social media strategy, extending customer communication via Facebook and Twitter.

-We believe we have historically stayed ahead of competitors in the online space, and in 2015 launched what we believe is the first truly transactional ecommerce platform from a major UK hire company, which is now effectively integrated alongside our branch and customer service centre to provide a multichannel customer experience.
-The website is based on the principles of best practice for consumer websites, but modified to serve our B2B customers.
+Historically we have always stayed ahead of competitors in the online space and in 2015 launched what we believe is the first truly transactional ecommerce platform from a major UK hire company, which is now effectively integrated alongside our branch and customer service centre to provide a multichannel customer experience.
+This website is based on the principles of best practice for consumer websites, but modified to serve our B2B customers.

-Customers are able to hire tools and equipment online at their own bespoke prices, check stock availability in real-time and manage all aspects of their account via the system.
+Customers are able to hire tools and equipment online at their own previously agreed prices, check stock availability in real-time and manage all aspects of their account via the system.
 The extensive reporting capabilities aim to reduce costs for customers by allowing them to manage the volume and duration of equipment on hire.
 The website was built "mobile-first" and is fully responsive in order to better serve the increasing number of customers who visit our website from mobile and tablet devices.
 We believe that this investment positions us ahead of our competitors for the anticipated movement of B2B services online.

-Spanner has been developed in-house, and we supplement its core applications with a range of packaged, outsourced and bespoke systems in order to provide us with additional functionality.
+Spanner is our in-house developed ERP system which manages hire from 'end to end'.
+We supplement its core applications with a range of packaged, outsourced and bespoke systems in order to provide us with additional functionality.